-We are one of the leading providers of mission-critical engineering, information technology services, strategic communications and warfighter products, solutions and services for customers primarily within the U.S. Department of Defense ("DoD"), U.S. intelligence agencies and other U.S. federal agencies.
-We believe we have particular expertise in providing products, solutions and services related to Command, Control, Communications, Computing, Combat Systems, Intelligence, Surveillance and Reconnaissance ("C5ISR"); weapons systems sustainment; military weapon range operations; network engineering services; information assurance and cyber security solutions and security and surveillance systems.
-Our employees are strategically located throughout the U.S. and at key military installations, and a majority of our over 2,750 employees have national security clearances.
+Kratos is a national security products, solutions and services provider.
+We are one of the leading providers of mission-critical engineering, information technology services, strategic communications and warfighter products, solutions and services for customers primarily within the DoD, U.S. intelligence agencies and other U.S. federal agencies.
+We believe we have particular expertise in providing products, solutions and services related to command, control, communications, computing, combat systems, intelligence, surveillance and reconnaissance ("C5ISR"); weapons systems sustainment; military weapon range operations; network engineering services; information assurance and cyber security solutions and security and surveillance systems.
+Our employees are strategically located throughout the U.S. and at key military installations, and a majority of our over 2,800 employees have national security clearances.
 These security clearances, along with our past performance qualifications, are a requirement for the majority of our contract vehicles and customer engagements.

 We offer our customers solutions and expertise to support their mission-critical needs by leveraging our skills across our core service areas.
 Our primary customers include the U.S. Army, U.S. Navy, U.S. Air Force, other agencies under the DoD and other federal agencies.
 In addition, we provide services to various state and local governments as well as commercial customers.
 We believe our strong customer relationships provide for a diversified and stable contract base.
-We provide products, solutions and services for a wide range of established, deployed and operating national security platforms, including: Aegis Ballistic Missile Defense systems, Chaparral and Hawk missile systems, Kiowa AH-60 helicopters, DDG-1000 Zumwalt destroyers, attack and missile submarines, certain intelligence surveillance and reconnaissance systems and various unmanned systems.
+We provide products, solutions and services for a wide range of established, deployed and operating national security platforms, including, but not limited to: Aegis Ballistic Missile Defense systems, M1A1 Abrams tanks, Bradley fighting vehicles, F-5 Tiger, HiMARS, Chaparral and Hawk missile systems, Kiowa AH-60 helicopters, DDG-1000 Zumwalt destroyers, attack and missile submarines, certain intelligence surveillance and reconnaissance systems and various unmanned systems.